Northern Ireland Region (15)

 William's specialism lies in Healthcare Design, working closely with RQIA and other statutory bodies to deliver functional and compliant care and medical facilities.
 William leads design teams from conception to completion on site to maximise and ensure efficiency, collaboration and compliance with CDM regulations.
 William's understanding of the RQIA standards, policies and clients' requirements ensures that designs are both functional and commercially viable.

 William speaks regularly at Ulster University and local colleges promoting careers in Architectural Technology and communicates the importance of progression within CIAT from student to Chartered Membership.
-William became Chair of the aspirATion Group in 2020.

 Bob worked in the architectural profession for 17 years and has been a full member of the Institute since 1968.
 He became self-employed in 1975 up until his retirement in 2008 where, during his career, he employed up to three Architectural Technologists and worked on small to medium sized projects.
 These included private houses and housing developments, together with commercial and industrial projects.
 For the last 29 years, he has been a Director at Carrickfergus Enterprise Agency.